tverdoetelo/Portfolio/COVID Data Visualisation/README_project01_Tableau.md

 ### COVID Data Visualisation on Dashboard

 **The main idea:**
->find the most important numbers and trends during COVID pandemy and visualise them.
+>To find the most important numbers and trends during COVID pandemia and to visualise them.

 **Tasks:**
 >Selection of required data for demonstration.